Manning Park Trails Network Proposal

 - Local residents

-- Trail running/walking
+- Trail running and walking

 - Mountain bike riding